Ex-president and Polish icon Lech Walesa is broke | DW | 03.01.2022

 "Corporations and governments like getting experienced, high-level people to come and talk or even advise them," Kenyon‑Slaney said.

-"Our industry transitioned to virtual during COVID and that has been good for everyone.
+"Our industry transitioned to virtual during COVID-19 and that has been good for everyone.
 So speaker fees would be well down, but still the event and conferences carried on albeit online," Kenyon‑Slaney continued.

+Nick Gold, managing director of Speakers Corner, said the industry is anecdotally estimated to be worth around $5 billion dollars.
 "There is no league table of speakers.
 Ultimately, it is a marketplace where there are no barriers to entry.
-After all, anyone can proclaim themselves a speaker and as we all do have their own unique experiences and expertise, this can be deemed a legitimate proclamation," Gold said.
+After all, anyone can proclaim themselves a speaker and as we all do have their own unique experiences and expertise, this can be deemed a legitimate proclamation," he told DW.

-"There is no real difference in the non-English speaking circuit.
-The expectations of the client booking the speaker is still the same.
-The language that it is being delivered in does not affect the content that is required, but is another requirement in the curation of the right speaker for the event," Gold added.
+He added that no one could have foreseen the pandemic and the impact it would have on the industry.

 But Walesa’s problems with money have a history.
-The Lech Walesa Institute (ILW) — a nongovernmental, nonprofit organization established in 1995 by Walesa and modeled on the Carter Center in the US — changed its name to the European Solidarity Centre after its chairman from 2000 to 2014, Piotr Gulczynski, was accused of financial malfeasance.
+The Lech Walesa Institute (ILW) — a nongovernmental, nonprofit organization established in 1995 by Walesa and modeled on the Carter Center in the United States — changed its name to the European Solidarity Center after its chairman from 2000 to 2014, Piotr Gulczynski, was accused of financial malfeasance.

 A prosecutor's office in Warsaw received a notification of suspected crimes committed by Gulczynski, and another about the former chairman of the institute, Mieczyslaw Wachowski, Walesa’s former driver and confidante.